 Coolest Princess Castle Birthday Cake

 My daughter wanted a princess castle birthday cake so I decided to try and do a castle cake.
 I baked 3 12×12 chocolate cakes and 3 8×8 vanilla cakes and a small round vanilla cake and froze them over night which helps make them moister.
 Once the cakes were almost thawed I torted them to ensure they were level and then filled them (a layer of icing between each cake).
 I stacked the 3 12×12 cakes and then crumb coated and iced them and then used four wooden dowels to keep cake level.
-I then torted, filled and stacked the 3 8×8 inch cakes and the small round cake and crumb coated and iced them as well.
+Then I torted, filled and stacked the 3 8×8 inch cakes and the small round cake and crumb coated and iced them as well.
 I placed a dowel through the center of the cakes once they were all stacked to help keep them stable.

 Right after icing the cakes I sprinkled them with pink and purple cake sparkles.
 I used purple icing to do icing rosettes along the cake seams.
-I placed colored ice cream cones on the cakes for the towers, putting icing along the inside edge as glue and then placed a sugar cone upside down inside each ice cream cone.
+Then I placed colored ice cream cones on the cakes for the towers, putting icing along the inside edge as glue and then placed a sugar cone upside down inside each ice cream cone.
 I had planned on coating the cones with melted white chocolate but ran out of time.

-I used edible flowers and butterflies to decorate the cake and used green icing to pipe the vines.
+Next I used edible flowers and butterflies to decorate the cake and used green icing to pipe the vines.
 I had the tray on a cake board and used green icing to do the grass and blue wrapping paper for the water.
 I used a chocolate bar for the castle door and drawbridge and toothpicks for the bridge chain.
 For the fish in the water I used organic Sharkies.
 The tiara on top of the cake actually lights up and flashes around the number 3.
 The princess pictures came with cupcake decorations and I just bent the bottom cardboard that was meant to go into the cupcake and pushed it into the cake as a window.

 This was the first big cake I’ve made that hasn’t been decorated with icing rosettes and I had a lot of fun doing it.
 It did help a lot to have the icing and cake ready a few days in advance so the night before the party I just had to focus on the decorating.